 “Craft is a vital source of revenue and innovation to the UK.
 With recent changes to country’s economy we are keen to highlight and explore the value of craft both in economic terms and social contribution.
 Through the work and careers of the selected makers, the exhibition will explore enterprise through the life of the sole trader.
 We will also build on the development of digital practices since the last exhibition.”

-28 makers have been selected by a panel of curators and craft sector specialists.
-Selected exhibitors include jeweller Dauvit Alexander who creates striking jewellery for men combining found materials and precious gemstones, Aimee Bollu who also takes inspiration from found items which she combines with beautiful minimal ceramic vessels, John Grayson who uses traditional metal forming and enamel decorating processes to create whimsical, humorous and decorative metal objects and Karina Thompson who pushes the boundaries of digital embroidery.
+A panel of curators and craft sector specialists has selected 28 makers to have works on show.
+The group of exhibitors features individuals such as jeweller Dauvit Alexander, who creates striking jewellery for men combining found materials and precious gemstones, Aimee Boll who also takes inspiration from found items which she combines with minimal ceramic vessels, and John Grayson who uses traditional metal forming and enamel decorating processes to create whimsical, humorous and decorative metal objects.

 The exhibition will continue its tour to major galleries across the Midlands into 2018 raising the profile of regional makers and giving them the opportunity to sell their work to regional and national collectors.
 Visitors are encouraged to consider commissioning new work from local makers and a range of more affordable work will be available to buy, whether your budget is a few pounds or a thousand pounds.